aileot/ex-colors.nvim/COOKBOOK.md

 ## setup

-The snippets below are for users who uses the following plugins:
+The set of the snippets below is an example for users who uses the following plugins:

 - [sainnhe/everforest](https://github.com/sainnhe/everforest)
 - [nvim-telescope/telescope.nvim](https://github.com/)